stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 This document is written under the assumption that a softfork that changes `coinstakeAge` consensus parameter from 50 to 500 is activated for Stratis.

-Solution proposed in this document should be implemented for the C# nodes only when miners that control at least 51% of all stake adopted the softfork.
+The solution proposed in this document should be implemented for the C# nodes only when miners that control at least 51% of all stake adopt the softfork.